Buggaboo/eTrans-ASN/README.md

-=This project contains the JAC parser and runtime.
+#This project contains the JAC parser and runtime.

-==Changing the Grammar
+##Changing the Grammar

 To change the grammar you need to do the following:
-- Download javacc
+* Download javacc
-- Make modifications to the AsnParser.jj file
+* Make modifications to the AsnParser.jj file
-- Run the commands from the runjavacc.bat file included in the project.
+* Run the commands from the runjavacc.bat file included in the project.
 This will generate some of the java classes that go under the javacc directory in the project.
 You will need to modify the batch file for your environment.
-- Copy the generated java files into the project.
+* Copy the generated java files into the project.
-- Rebuild the project.
+* Rebuild the project.

-==Running the Parser
+##Running the Parser

 To run the parser on a set of ASN definitions to the following:
 * Build the project.